hapax/hapax.github.io/assets/visual-qft.md

 More generally, if $I$ is interpreted as some other finite group $G$, symmetries act as unitary matrices.
-Figuring out how to draw the maps $G \to \mathbb{C}$, and choosing a basis, is an interesting problem we leave for a graduate quantum mechanics class!
+Figuring out how to draw the maps $G \to \mathbb{C}$, and choosing a basis, is an interesting problem we leave for another time!

 ---